iidayuki/robosys_ros/README.md

 # robosys_ros
-Challenges of robot system studies 2.
+Challenges of robot system studies.

 We created a node that operates two LEDs with the keyboard.